Turkey deploys surveillance drone in northern Cyprus

 Earlier, Turkish Cypriot Prime Minister Ersin Tatar said there was an “urgent need” to address the security concerns of Turkey and the Turkish Cypriots in the eastern Mediterranean.

-It’s unclear what the drones will be specifically tasked to do on assigned missions.
-The Turkish government hasn’t yet provided any details about the move.
+It’s unclear what the drones will be specifically tasked to do.

+Cyprus Defense Minister Savvas Angelides called the move an “additional factor contributing to instability” in the region, hurting efforts aimed at reunifying the country.

-Turkey’s foreign minister.
-Mevlut Cavusoglu, said last week that Ankara could use its military forces to halt gas drilling in waters off Cyprus that it claims as its own.
+Turkish Foreign Minister Mevlut Cavusoglu said last week that Ankara could use its military forces to halt gas drilling in waters off Cyprus that it claims as its own.

 Cavusoglu said Turkey “has the right to prevent” any unauthorized drilling in waters that it says fall within its own continental shelf.

-Turkey doesn’t recognize Cyprus as a state and asserts 44% of the island nation’s exclusive economic zone are its own.
+Turkey doesn’t recognize Cyprus as a state and asserts that 44% of the island nation’s exclusive economic zone are its own.

 Part of the area that Turkey claims it has rights to are waters where Cyprus has exclusive economic rights and where companies including ExxonMobil, France’s Total and Italy’s Eni are licensed by the Cypriot government to jointly carry out drilling.